Your Credit Score Could Rise Due To These Major Reporting Changes

 - Payment history: (35 percent) — Your account payment information, including any negative marks.

 - Amounts owed: (30 percent) — How much you owe on your accounts and the amount of available credit you’re using.

 - Length of credit history:(15 percent) — How long ago you opened your accounts and time since account activity.
 Having older accounts can be a good indicator of your ability to hold credit, so don’t rush to close them.

 - Types of credit used:(10 percent) — The kinds of accounts you have, including revolving and installment.

-- New credit:(10 percent) — How often you seek out new lines of credit, including credit inquiries and number of recently opened accounts.
+- New credit:(10 percent) — Includes credit inquiries and number of recently opened accounts.

 Information such as age, race, address, marital status, income and employment don’t affect your score.

 To check for errors in your own credit report, get a free copy at www.annualcreditreport.com, a site created by the credit reporting bureaus and overseen by the government.